 In February 2000, the community lost a great friend and benefactor with the death of Reg Lenna.
 Betty passed in 2011.

 The Arts Council for Chautauqua County and The Reg Lenna Civic Center continued working together through the 2000’s, seeing Infinity Visual and Performing Arts and The Lucy Desi Center striking out on their own.
 David Schein, joined as Executive Director, emphasizing community involvement and opening arts education to new collaborators.
-WRFA-LP 107.9 FM begins airing as a community radio station managed by 10,000 Maniacs' founder Dennis Drew.
-The 3rd On 3rd Gallery was opened in 2011.
+In 2004, WRFA-LP 107.9 FM began airing as a community radio station managed by 10,000 Maniacs' founder Dennis Drew.
+The 3rd On 3rd Gallery was opened in 2011 with the first All Decks on Hand skateboard art show.
 New public and community art initiatives such as 3rd Street Canvas and Insomniac Competitive Film Festival were born from collaborations with local artists.
-Uniplex Cinemas programs a cinema series throughout this time.
+Uniplex Cinemas programmed a cinema series throughout this time as well.

 By 2012, though, the economic landscape had changed significantly.
 With funding streams drying up and capacity reaching its limit, the boards of both organizations decided to merge the organizations into one.
 By the fall of 2013, The Reg Lenna Center For The Arts was created.
 New Executive Director, Kathleen Eads came aboard in 2014 with the first season announced in May.

 In September of 2014, 10,000 Maniacs perform a concert in the theater to celebrate the 10th anniversary of WRFA.
-In October, Harry Chapin's brothers - Tom and Steve - as well as his bandmates, nephews and nieces fulfill his promise to return to the restored theater and perform the inaugural performance at The Reg Lenna Center for The Arts.
-Harry Chapin: A Family Celebration is a successful start to the new era.
-A new digital cinema projector and sound system is installed courtesy of a state regional economic development grant.
-Within a year of this update, Reg staff begin programming their own film series.
+In October, Harry Chapin's brothers - Tom and Steve - as well as his bandmates, nephews and nieces fulfilled his promise to return to the restored theater and perform the inaugural performance at The Reg Lenna Center for The Arts.
+Harry Chapin: A Family Celebration was a successful start to the new era.
+A new digital cinema projector and sound system was installed courtesy of a state regional economic development grant.
+Within a year of this update, Reg staff began programming their own film series.

-Staff and board of The Reg along with regional foundation representatives, city of Jamestown officials and community members join with an architectural firm in 2015 to conceptualize a complete overhaul of the Center's lobby, box office and surrounding buildings to fully realize the potential of the block as a focus for community arts involvement.
-The Reg is awarded Downtown Revitalization Initiative funding which is matched by support from Gebbie, Sheldon, Lenna and Chautauqua Regional Community Foundations to realize the plans.
+Staff and board of The Reg along with regional foundation representatives, city of Jamestown officials and community members joined with an architectural firm in 2015 to conceptualize a complete overhaul of the Center's lobby, box office and surrounding buildings to fully realize the potential of the block as a focus for community arts involvement.
+The Reg was awarded Downtown Revitalization Initiative funding matched by support from Gebbie, Sheldon, Lenna and Chautauqua Regional Community Foundations to realize the plans.

-In 2017, work begins on the master plan to move 3rd on 3rd Gallery to street level, create new offices, remodel and update WRFA studios and offices and to create a community media arts studio.
+In 2017, work began on the master plan to move 3rd on 3rd Gallery to street level, create new offices, remodel and update WRFA studios and offices and to create a community media arts studio.
+A new digital marquee was installed in October, 2018 taking the place of the existing milk glass.
+The classic profile of the marquee including neon and running lights remains.
 On January 25, 2018 The Reg opens The Corner Cafe in the former Humidor space on the corner of Spring and 3rd Streets in a collaboration with Todd Singleton (Forte Restaurant, Liberty Street Cafe).
+In August of 2018 the new lobby, box office, concession stand and a street level 3rd on 3rd Gallery are anticipated to open to the public along with new sidewalks embedded with a snow melt system.